PyConqueror/Hospital-Management-System/readme.md

 ## Features

-### For Patients
+### As a Patient
-- Securely view and edit personal health profiles.
+- View and update personal and medical information.
-- Schedule and manage appointments with ease.
+- Request appointments.
-- Access comprehensive medical records and history provided by healthcare professionals.
+- Access medical records submitted by doctors.

-### For Hospital Management
+### As a Manager
-- Monitor and optimize hospital administrative operations.
+- Oversee hospital operations and staff management.
-- Review, assign, and manage patient appointment requests.
+- Assign time and doctors to appointment requests by patients.
-- Streamline the approval process for doctor's accounts.
+- Manage doctors (Approve/Reject accounts).
-- Implement advanced patient search capabilities to enhance patient management.
+- Search for patients and access their records.

-### For Doctors
+### As Doctors
-- Access a centralized database of patient medical records.
+- Access and update patient medical records.
-- Manage daily appointments and patient flow efficiently.
+- View and manage appointments.
-- Utilize digital prescription tools to prescribe and manage medications.
+- Prescribe medications.
-- Track and review treatment history of patients under their care.
+- View patients treated by the doctor.

 ## Screenhots
 ![Website Image](./main_app/static/images/Screenshot.png)